onekin/RS4xB/README.md

-# RS4xB
+# Recommentor
-RS4xB (Recommended System for cross-Boarding) is a recommender system for cross-boarding in SPLs.
-It is based on LASCAD and uses topic modeling to recommend similar features based on a background feature.
+Recommentor is a recommender system that helps mentors during the onboarding in SPLs.
+It is based on LASCAD and uses topic modeling to recommend similar features based on a background profile e.

-In order to run RS4xB you need to perform the following steps:
+In order to run Recommentor you need to perform the following steps:

 1. Download your SPL project and set up its path int FeatureMiner.java class in SPLMiner module.
 2. Run FeatureMiner and move the feature codebase directories (available at [SPLMiner/feaurecode/](SPLMiner/feaurecode/) path) to [LASCAD/LASCAD/showcases_data](LASCAD/LASCAD/showcases_data)